Bihar polls: Voters have decided to not let those who made state ‘bimaru’ return, says Modi

 Claiming that the National Democratic Alliance’s win in the elections is certain, Modi said, “Voters of Bihar have decided that those who have a history of making Bihar ‘bimaru’ [sick] will not be allowed to return.”

-On Opposition
+On the Opposition

-The prime minister attacked the Rashtriya Janata Dal, BJP’s main rival in the elections, saying they were always trying to help the middlemen.
+The prime minister attacked the Rashtriya Janata Dal, the BJP’s main rival in the elections, saying they were always trying to help the middlemen.

 “The people who once ruled Bihar are again looking at the developing state with their greedy eyes.
 But, Bihar must not forget who pushed them backward, that was the time when there was worsening law and order situation and corruption in the state.
 Now crime has reduced in the state, electricity has reached every household.”

 He also criticised the Opposition for its demand of restoring Article 370 in Jammu and Kashmir, accusing it of siding with those conspiring to weaken India.
 “These people say they will bring it Article 370 back if they come to power and they dare to ask for votes from Bihar,” the prime minister said.
 “Is this not an insult of Bihar?
 The state which sends its sons and daughters to the borders to protect the country.”